Sabbath Keeping

 Remember the sabbath day, to keep it holy.
 Six days shalt thou labour, and do all thy work: but the seventh day is the sabbath of the LORD thy God: in it thou shalt not do any work, thou, nor thy son, nor thy daughter, thy manservant, nor thy maidservant, nor thy cattle, nor thy stranger that is within thy gates: for in six days the LORD made heaven and earth, the sea, and all that in them is, and rested the seventh day: wherefore the LORD blessed the sabbath day, and hallowed it.

-The Sabbath was instituted to provide rest and refuge in and through Christ.
-It’s a special weekly blessing to everyone who chooses to rest from their works by trusting in Him.
-We may have a long list of things to do, but we can still put them aside in order to have time to connect with God and acknowledge His supremacy in our lives.
-This rest from work extends to everyone “within our gates” or under our authority.
+The Sabbath was instituted to provide rest and refuge in and through Christ (Matthew 11:28-30).
+It is a special weekly blessing for everyone who chooses to rest from their works by trusting in Him.
+We may have a long list of things to do, but we can still set them aside in order to have time to connect with God and acknowledge His supremacy in our lives.
+This rest from work extends to everyone “within our gates,” meaning those under our authority.

 How did Jesus keep it?